2007 Grant Recipients

 $2,000

-Art Reach is a new initiative to create an ongoing program of changing outdoor interactive sculpture exhibitions in six related sites throughout downtown San Rafael, California, including City Hall, a community center, the library, a central plaza and a city promenade, all within walking distance from one another.
-Local artists will be encouraged to submit works that are innovative in both design and materials for quarterly installations.
-The planning, design and installation process will encourage cooperation and interaction among city agencies, business sponsors, artists, teachers and students.
+Art Reach was a new initiative to create an ongoing program of changing, outdoor interactive sculpture exhibitions in six related sites throughout downtown San Rafael, California.
+These sites included City Hall, a community center, the library, a central plaza and a city promenade, all within walking distance from one another.
+Local artists were encouraged to submit works that were innovative in both design and materials for quarterly installations.
+The planning, design and installation process encouraged cooperation and interaction among city agencies, business sponsors, artists, teachers and students.

 www.artworksdowntown.org